NYU-IDM-9103/Project/final/final_report.md

 You can see that the learned features of deeper layers are increasingly more intricate and abstract compared to the shallower layers.
 The last 2 images (layer 34 and 35) is a comparison between what a ReLU activation (layer 35) does to a Conv2d layer (layer 34).
 The ReLU layer sort of highlights (or activates) specific parts of the images.

+## Learnings
+- **Training Progression**: Feature maps evolve during training epochs, becoming more refined as the model optimizes its weights.
+- **Layer Behavior**: Shallow layers tend to focus on fine-grained, more edge-like details, while deeper layers capture more abstract, high-level representations.
+- **Large Pre-trained Models**: Pre-trained models, such as VGG or Resnet, offer much more intricate and differentiated feature maps and are hence better suited to derive insights from compared to small custom networks.